f3d-app/f3d/CONTRIBUTING.md

 To get involved more deeply, please take a look at the [roadmaps](doc/dev/ROADMAPS_AND_RELEASES.md) for the upcoming releases.

-It is also recommended to reach out on [discord](https://discord.f3d.app) to simplify communication, but it is not required.
+It is also recommended to reach out on [Discord](https://discord.f3d.app) to simplify communication, but it is not required.

 You can then fix the issue or implement the feature on your side and contribute it to the F3D repository by following the workflow described below.

 Of course, if you are already using F3D and want to improve it for your specific needs, because you want a feature or found a bug, that is definitely possible.
-Feel free to reach out for guidance by opening an issue or asking on [discord](https://discord.f3d.app).
+Feel free to reach out for guidance by opening an issue or asking on [Discord](https://discord.f3d.app).

-Another way to get started is to improve the documentation, look for typos, improve the examples and the gallery.
+Another way to get started is to improve the documentation, look for typos, or improve the examples and the gallery.
 Please share any ideas you may have!

 ## F3D Development Workflow

 F3D uses [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/).
 In a few words, here is how to contribute:
-- [Fork](https://github.com/f3d-app/f3d/fork) the F3D repository on github.
+- [Fork](https://github.com/f3d-app/f3d/fork) the F3D repository on GitHub.
 - Create and push a feature branch on your fork containing new commits.
 - When it is ready for review or when you want to run the CI, create a pull request against `f3d-app/f3d/master`.
 - Once the PR is approved and CI comes back clean, a F3D maintainer will merge your pull request in the master branch.